Benz-Ak/CEF345_Todo_App/README.md

 ## Project Overview

-This is a full-stack web application developped as part of the **Software Developpment Tools** course at the ** Faculty of Engineering and Technology of University of Buea**
+This is a full-stack web application developped as part of the **Software Development Tools** course at the ** Faculty of Engineering and Technology of University of Buea**

 The project demonstrates the use of modern developpment tools including version control, agile methodologies, and containerization.

 ## Tech stack & Tools

 -- Project Management: Taiga
 -- Version control: Git & GitHub
 -- Backend: